A Friend Doesn't Have To Be 'Toxic' To Be Bad For You

 Advertisement

-Studies have proven time and time again that healthy friendships not only have a positive impact on our wellness but can also influence how long we live, our happiness levels, anxiety, depression and cognitive ability.
+Various studies have proven time and time again that healthy friendships not only have a positive impact on our wellness but can also influence how long we live, our happiness levels, anxiety, depression, and cognitive ability.
 So what happens when the dynamics are off and veer the other way?

 “